asherikov/hardware/README.md

    Linux -- 1000.
 This might lead to some minor issues if there are shared filesystems.

-2. Development branch of FreeBSD generally includes newer version of ZFS than provided by Linux packages.
-This may prevent access to ZFS systems created in FreeBSD from Linux, e.g., `feature@head_errlog` feature (check with `zpool get all data`). sudo apt install zfsutils-linux
+2. FreeBSD development branch generally includes newer version of ZFS than provided by Linux packages (`sudo apt install zfsutils-linux`), which may prevent access to ZFS systems created in FreeBSD from Linux.
+Use compatibility option to prevent this, e.g.
+   `zpool create -m <mountpoint> -o compatibility=/usr/share/zfs/compatibility.d/zol-0.8 <pool> /dev/<partition>`